ngol0/advanced-DL-learning/README.md

   *Specific Tasks:*  Build a Convolutional Neural Network (CNN) from scratch for the downsampling path and use a Fully Convolutional Network, FCN-8, to upsample and produce the pixel-wise label map.
 The model will be evaluated using the intersection over union (IOU) and Dice Score.

-  *Results:* IOU score of 75% when compared against the true segments.
+  *Results:* average IOU score of 75% when compared against the true segments.

   <img src="https://github.com/ngol0/advanced-computer-vision-learning/blob/main/exe3.png" width="900" title="one-frame2">